|Department||Number||Title / Description||Credits|

 |Mathematics||MA118||Introduction to Statistics|

 An introduction to the basic methods of statistical inference, with applications to a variety of disciplines.
 Topics studied will include hypothesis testing (z and t tests), confidence intervals, regression and correlation, and chisquare tests of independence.
-The use of statistical computer packages will be expected of all students.
 Note: Not for credit if credit is received for a higher level statistics course.
 Prerequisite: MA109 or MA111 or equivalent.
 Offered annually.

 Studies the trigonometric and inverse trigonometric functions, including the application of trigonometry to triangles, and the application of algebra to trigonometry, such as solving equations and verifying identities.
 Also includes a beginning look at vectors and polar coordinates.
 Prerequisite: MA111 or equivalent.
 Offered spring.